Mafura Butter Unrefined Fairly Traded

 When the pear-shaped fruits dry out they split into three segments, hence the name trichilia, meaning ‘in three parts’.
 The segments open to reveal bright red seeds that are rich in oil.
 The fruits can be used for food and the cold-pressed oil also used for culinary purposes.
 A single tree yields on average around 20 litres of oil.

-The seeds are collected from the wild, minimizing impact on the environment.
+The seeds are collected from the wild, minimizing the impact on the environment.
 The task is often undertaken by women working in groups, and the seeds and oil provide a valuable source of income for the community.
-As well as being cold pressed, the oil is unrefined and one hundred per cent natural.
+As well as being cold-pressed, the oil is unrefined and one hundred percent natural.
 The seeds are fairly traded and the cold pressing preserves the beneficial compounds.